reach-sh/reach-lang/docs/src/rsh/step/index.md

 range: 73-73
 ```

-This example from the [Rock, Paper, Scissors!](##tut) tutorial checks that both Alice's hand and salt are unknowable to prevent Bob from cheating.
+This example from the [Rock, Paper, Scissors!](##tut) tutorial checks that both Alice's hand and salt are unknowable to ensure Bob cannot cheat.

 ### `closeTo`